 To make a non-emergency police report:

-In addition, we ask that students and faculty report crimes to Birthingway’s front office (or to any staff member), preferably in writing.
+In addition, we ask that students and faculty report crimes to a Birthingway staff member, preferably in writing.
 Please include the date, time (if known), and nature of the crime along with any pertinent details.
 The report may be submitted anonymously if the student does not wish to contact the police.
-Staff or faculty who receive a crime report should forward the information to the Operations Coordinator.